batkins33/DocTR_Mod/README.md

 rules to extract fields and writes combined and deduplicated CSV reports under `output/`.
 It also creates exception CSVs:
-`ticket_number_exceptions.csv` for pages with no ticket number and `duplicate_ticket_exceptions.csv` for duplicate tickets and pages that produced no OCR text.
+`ticket_number_exceptions.csv` for pages with no ticket number and `duplicate_ticket_exceptions.csv` for pages where the same vendor and ticket number combination occurs more than once and for pages that produced no OCR text.

 ## Documentation